 Contrary to popular belief, muscle doesn’t weigh more than fat — a pound is a pound regardless of its composition.
 The confusion stems from the fact that muscle is more dense than fat, so it appears to weigh more by volume.
 In other words, a pound of muscle takes up less space than a pound of fat.

 So, if you’re getting stronger in body and smaller in size, but seeing the number on the scale go up a bit, it’s likely due to the “lean mass” (AKA muscle) you’re building.

 The 2 Types of Body Fat

-Just as all bodies are not created equal, not all body fats are equal, either.
+Just as all bodies are not created the same, not all body fats are the same, either.
 Pears, apples, and other shapes aside, the color and location of your body fat is probably just as important as the amount you’re packing when it comes to your health.

 You’ll be pleased to know not all body fat is bad.
 Let’s take a closer look at the different types of body fat.